Top 20 Safe Investments with High Returns

 Key Takeaways: Savings accounts are insured by the FDIC, which means your money is 100% safe.
 Most high-yield savings accounts offer 2% guaranteed returns.
 While this return may seem minuscule compared to other investment options, it’s actually a great deal because of the risk level.

-Best For: Stockpiling money into your emergency fund and investors looking for no risk investment options.
-As stated above, any losses up to $250,000 is backed by the FDIC, making high-yield savings accounts the star of no risk investments.
-It’s also an extremely liquid investment–so if you need quick access to your money, you won’t incur a penalty or fee.
+Best For: Stockpiling money into your emergency fund and investors looking for no-risk investment options.
+As stated above, any losses up to $250,000 are backed by the FDIC, making high-yield savings accounts the star of no-risk investments.
+They’re also extremely liquid investments, so if you need quick access to your money, you won’t incur a penalty or fee.

 INVESTMENT #2: CERTIFICATES OF DEPOSIT (CDS)

 Key Takeaways: CDs should produce higher returns than the majority of savings accounts.
-But this type of low risk investment offers less flexibility because pulling your money out early will result in a penalty.
+However, this type of low-risk investment offers less flexibility because pulling your money out early will result in a penalty.

-Best For: A longer term investment for money that you won’t need for the near future and financially stable investors looking to minimize risk.
+Best For: A longer-term investment for money that you won’t need in the near future and financially stable investors looking to minimize risk.

 CDs or Certificates of Deposit are very similar to savings accounts in that they are insured by the FDIC and carry absolutely no risk.
 However, CDs differ from savings accounts in a big way–liquidity.